clubPenguin420/Fall-Semester-Project/index.md

 | ------------ | ------------ | ------------ |
 |Parentheses   |      ()      |`([expression])`|
 |Absolute Value|      \|\|    |`\|[expression]\|`|
+*When using Absolute Value, don't add the backslashes.
+This is an rendering error on the website*

 ## Functions:
 - Square Root: Returns the square root of a number